Toaaa/mgh-guide/docs/running-mgh-server-linux/index.md

+﻿---
+prev:
+  text: 'Running on Windows'
+  link: '/running-mgh-server-windows/'
+next:
+  text: 'Server files & directories'
+  link: '/server-structure/'
+---

-﻿# Running the MGH Dedicated Server on Linux
+# Running the MGH Dedicated Server on Linux

 There are many different approaches to run the MGH Dedicated Server on Linux.
 We will present the 2 most common ones here.
 The first is fairly straightforward, while the other is aimed at more experienced Linux users.